Euripides: Life

 Traditional accounts of the author's life are found in many commentaries, and include details such as these: He was born on Salamis Island around 480 BC, with parents Cleito (mother) and Mnesarchus (father), a retailer from the deme of Phlya.
 On receiving an oracle that his son was fated to win "crowns of victory", Mnesarchus insisted that the boy should train for a career in athletics.
 But the boy was destined for a career on the stage (where he was to win only five victories, one of these posthumously).
 He served for a short time as both dancer and torch-bearer at the rites of Apollo Zosterius.
 His education was not confined to athletics, studying also painting and philosophy under the masters Prodicus and Anaxagoras.
 He had two disastrous marriages, and both his wives—Melite and Choerine (the latter bearing him three sons)—were unfaithful.
 He became a recluse, making a home for himself in a cave on Salamis (the Cave of Euripides, where a cult of the playwright developed after his death).
 "There he built an impressive library and pursued daily communion with the sea and sky".
 The details of his death are uncertain.
-It was traditionally held that he retired to the "rustic court" of King Archelaus in Macedonia, where he died in 406 BC, but modern scholarship is sceptical of these claims.
-It is possible that in reality he never visited Macedonia at all, or if he did, he might have been drawn there by King Archelaus with incentives that were also offered to other artists.
+It was traditionally held that he retired to the "rustic court" of King Archelaus in Macedonia, where he died in 406 BC.
+Some modern scholars however claim that in reality Euripides may have never visited Macedonia at all, or if he did, he might have been drawn there by King Archelaus with incentives that were also offered to other artists.

 Such biographical details derive almost entirely from three unreliable sources: